 Vulnerability

 A vulnerability is a weakness in software, hardware, or user behavior that can be exploited by attackers.
+Unpatched software and reused passwords are two of the most common vulnerabilities attackers look for first.
 When vulnerabilities go unaddressed, they create openings for malware, data breaches, and account compromise.

 Software Updates (Patching)

-Software updates — often called patches, fix known bugs and security weaknesses in operating systems, apps, and devices.
+Software updates, often called patches, fix known bugs and security weaknesses in operating systems, apps, and devices.
+Most successful cyberattacks exploit vulnerabilities that already have patches available, meaning the attack was preventable.
 Delaying updates leaves known vulnerabilities exposed, sometimes for months or years.

 HTTPS / SSL

 HTTPS and SSL indicate that data sent between your browser and a website is encrypted and protected from interception.
+Any site handling login credentials, payment information, or personal data should always display HTTPS in the address bar.
 Websites without HTTPS make it easier for attackers to intercept or alter information, especially on public or unsecured networks.

 Backup